pachterlab/gget/README.md

 ![Code Coverage](https://img.shields.io/badge/Coverage-83%25-green.svg)

 ## :sparkles: What's new in version ≥ 0.2.0
-- For all modules, the first argument does not need to be specified anymore in the command-line,
+- For all modules, the first required argument was converted to a positional argument and does not need to be named anymore in the command-line,
 e.g. `gget ref -s human` &rarr; `gget ref human`.
 - json is now the default output format for the command-line interface for modules that previously returned data frame (csv) format by defualt (the output can be converted to data frame/csv using flag `[-df][--dataframe]`).
 Data frame remains the default output for Jupyter Lab / Google Colab (and can be converted to json with `json=True`).
 - `gget info`: `[--expand]` is now deprecated.
 The module will now always return all of the available information.